 posted on March 1st, 2012

 The staffing landscape has evolved greatly over the past few years, and industry leaders have adapted their processes similarly in order to maintain superiority.
-WinterWyman has remained at the forefront of the staffing industry in the Northeast, and Scott Ragusa, president of the contracts businesses, explains why in the following video.
+WinterWyman has remained at the forefront of the staffing industry in the Northeast, and Scott Ragusa, CEO, explains why in the following video.